Flushing & Locking Practices

 6. BASELINE INTRAVENOUS FLOW RATE – To Keep Vein Open (TKVO)

-CNSA recommends to consider a baseline intravenous flow rate (To Keep Vein Open TKVO) for Peripheral Intravenous Cannula (PIVC) and Central Venous Access Devices (CVADs) (74) in patients with cancer:
+CNSA recommends to consider a baseline intravenous flow rate (TKVO) for peripheral intravenous cannula (PIVC) and central venous access devices (CVADs) (78) in patients with cancer:

-• Patients that require regular access for intravenous medications
+- Patients that require frequent access for intravenous medications

 Routine surveillance of occlusion rates and/or thrombolytic usage for treating intraluminal occlusions should be completed.
-This may include partial occlusions (flushes easily but no blood return, resistance when flushing, blood flash back with no full blood return) or complete occlusions (no blood return or no ability to instill fluids).
+This may include partial occlusions (flushes easily but no blood return, resistance when flushing, blood flash back with no full blood return) or complete occlusions (no blood return and inability to flush).
 An increase in occlusion rates or thrombolytic medication usage should be evaluated by assessing compliance rates of clinical practice with the four practice principles: 1.
 Education and Competency; 2.
 Regular flushing practices; 3.
-Pulsatile or start - stop technique and 4.
+Pulsatile or start - stop technique and locking under positive pressure 4.
 Consistent flushing and locking practices, including documentation of all assessments, findings and interventions.

 PERIPHERAL INTRAVENOUS CANNULA (PIVCs)